nanoexpress/legacy/docs/routes.md

 # Routes

-Routes are intellectual, not only good, because if your routes are simple, library uses direct calling to `uWebSockets.js` which improves response time by 30-40% and responses performance will be almost equal to `uWebSockets.js.
+Routes are intellectual, not only good, because if your routes are simple, library uses direct calling to `uWebSockets.js` which improves response time by 30-40% and response performance will be almost equal to `uWebSockets.js.

 Performance tip: _Using many middlewares may slow response performance_

 Note: If you want auto-handling your route, use as `Async` route.
-It's known bug!
+It's a known error!

 ## Async route